|Size||15-24 in (40-60 cm)|

 |Characteristics||Comb on its head; wattle under its beak|

-The original chickens (red junglefowl) live in the jungles of South-East Asia.
-Around 4,000 years ago, people in the jungles of South-East Asia kept red junglefowl - kind of the original chickens.
+Domestic chickens developed from the red junglefowl.
+This bird lives in the jungles of South-East Asia.
+Around 4,000 years ago, people in the jungles of South-East Asia began to keep red junglefowls as a food source.

 There are now around 200 different chicken breeds, bred for different purposes.
 Some breeds lay a lot of eggs, others grow quickly and are used for meat, and others just look nice.